DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 mhe.run_expirement(tr, val, params)
 ```

+6. **Select Model To Use For Test Evaluation.**  To determine which model you want to use for testing, you'll want to examine the metrics logged in mlflow for each model run.
+This can be done directly in mlflow using mlflow ui and graphing functions, or you can download metrics and analyze them offline as we did in this notebook [Choose Best Model]((https://github.com/DSHydro/SnowML/blob/main/notebooks/Ex3_MultiHucTraining/Choose_Best_Model.ipynb).

-6. **Select Model To Use For Test Evaluation.** Select the model on which you want to evaluate results on the test sets.Locate the model run_id from the MLflow server, and the model_uri for the model that corresponds to the epoch you want to use from that run.
+7. **Get the identifiers for the chosen model.**  Once you have identified the model you want to test against, locate the model run_id from the MLflow server, and the model_uri for the model that corresponds to the epoch you want to use from that run.
 The model used for the metrics on this page was from epoch 27 using a learning rate of 3e-4 and feature variables temperature, precipitation, humidity, anbasin elevation.
 You'll also need your mlflow_tracking_uri again.

 ```
 model_uri = "s3://sues-test/298/51884b406ec545ec96763d9eefd38c36/artifacts/epoch27_model"